 Graduate School of Agriculture, Division of Applied Biosciences Associate Professor

 Plants do not live in isolation; they host a rich diversity of microbes.
 Among these plant-associated microbes, bacteria are the most diverse, rainging from pathogens that cause diseases to mutualists that benefit plants.
-I am interested in understanding how plants and bacteria have co-evolved through their interactions.
+I am facinated by these diverse interactions and eager to undersntand how plants and bacteria have co-evolved through their interactions.
 Since environmental adaptation is a key driver of evolutionary processes, I am particularly interested in how plant-bacteria interactions are shaped by the surrounding environment.
-For instance, bacterial disease outbreaks are often associated with warm and humid conditions, yet the molecular mechanisms behind these biological phenomena are not well understood.
-By disentangling how high temperature and high humidity affect both the plant and the bacteria during an active interaction, I aim to design plant protection measures that are resilient to climate change.
-Additionally, I am curious about how a plant and its resident bacteria co-adapt to the surrounding environment.
+For instance, bacterial disease outbreaks are often associated with warm and humid conditions, yet the molecular mechanisms behind these biological phenomena remain poorly understood.
+By disentangling how high temperature and high humidity affect both the plant and the bacteria during an active interaction, I aim to design plant protection strategies that are resilient to climate change.
+Additionally, I am intrigued by how a plant and its resident bacteria co-adapt to their environment.
 My research combines cutting-edge techniques in plant molecular genetics and molecular microbiology with bioinformatics such as functional genomics and network analysis.

 Here are some keywords regarding my research: plant-bacteria interactions, stomata, plant immunity, phytohormones, environmental response, regulation of gene expression, genome assembly, RNA sequencing.
 If you are interested in my research, please feel free to contact me.